vinlin24/counters/README.md

   ```
 - The `start` keys are dates to be considered as "Day 1" in the count.
 - For each Spotify playlist entry, you have the option to change either the playlist name, description, or both.
 Leaving a key as `null` signifies leaving it unchanged.
-- The `comment` keys are not used.
+- The `comment` keys are not used nor are they required by the schema.
 They're just a way to document each playlist entry for yourself.

 ## Usage